• Skip to primary navigation

 • Then there is a smoking top device, which sits on top of a glass and holds wood chips in a small bowl.
 As the chips are scorched with a kitchen torch, which is often included in these kits, the smoke falls into the glass, trapping the smoke and infusing it into the glass.

-• But if you do want to purchase a cocktail smoking gun, they can add a lot of smoky flavor to cocktails.
-The cocktail smoker gun works by implementing a small vacuum that sucks the smoke from the burning wood chips through a tube and into your cocktail glass.
+• But if you do want to purchase a cocktail smoking equipment, they can add a lot of smoky flavor to cocktails.
+The cocktail smoker works by implementing a small vacuum that sucks the smoke from the burning wood chips through a tube and into your cocktail glass.
 This option tends to be the most expensive option but not always.

 Whichever method you use, you will get different flavors depending on where the smoke comes from (think wood chips vs. smoked herbs).
 You can also buy spirits that already have a smoked quality, like this Mezcal Margarita that has a deep smoky flavor.